 The perfect Children’s Pastor knows his/her place.
 He/she humbly submits to his/her leadership.
 The perfect Children’s Pastor recognizes that he/she is part of something much bigger than just the ministry he/she leads.

 Personality, style, experience, and gifting will make each of us unique.
-However, living out these eight qualities are what will separate you from the crowd as there just aren’t that many “perfect” Children’s Pastors.
+However, living out these eight qualities is what will separate you from the crowd as there just aren’t that many “perfect” Children’s Pastors.

 - Want to grow in your ministry influence?